Shake, Rattle and Roll Fourteen: The Invasion: "Lost Command"

 Members of the Philippine Army's Special Unit 21 led by 1Lt.
 Bert Garces and MSgt.
 Martin Barrientos are sent on a mission to against rebels in the remote jungles of Mindanao perpetrated by a certain Kapitan Baltog, leader of a lost command squad now known as Alsa Puersa.

 Following the insurgents' trail, the group goes to Barangay Pototan where Barrientos meets Bunag, a villager who claims "undead soldiers" were "recruiting" his father.
 An unexpected encounter leaves a third of the platoon missing including Garces as the insurgents abduct them.
-Barrientos decides to rescue Garces and the others, despite Corp.
+Barrientos decides to rescue Garces and the others, despite Cpl.
 Upaon's suggestion to notify base and get back-up.
 Bunag volunteers to become a guide.

 The group encounters a blind girl, Linda, in the forest and offers to lead them to her father, leader of a group fighting what she confirms to be zombies.
 Upaon voices his doubts, and could neither radio base nor convince Barrientos to go back.
-1Pvt.
+Pvt.
 Conde, meanwhile, supports Barrientos' decision so they push on ahead to a part of the forest that not even Bunag is familiar with.

 Linda's father turns out to be a zombie, and has been using his daughter to bring in the unsuspecting new "recruits".
 An undead Garces shows up, revealing he has retained his intellect and urges the remaining soldiers to join the "new army".
 Barrientos and his men put up a short-lived stand before they are captured.